 In just over eighty years, Liverpool transformed itself from a backwater fishing village into the second most important port in the land.
 The scale of the achievement can be seen by some 'official' figures, which appear to log 100 ships into Liverpool in 1700, discharging somewhat less than 9000 tonnes of cargo.
 One hundred years later, the port logged some 4750 ships and handled 450,000 tonnes of cargo.
 From the rather accurate later figures, one can take it that someone was counting ships and goods.
 Being a 'tide-waiter' then was a good career option; it was to get better: much better.

 Although the 18th century had been turbulent with civil rebellions, foreign wars and piracy, the merchants of Liverpool had become some of the wealthiest men in the country during the century.
 The way in which many of the richest had acquired their fortunes would return to haunt Liverpool.
-Liverpool merchants and shipowners became main players in the transportation of human cargos.
-They used a businesslike and profitable 'triangular' route between the Lancashire Port, the shores of Africa, colonised islands of the Carribbean and the then somewhat united States of America.
+Liverpool merchants and shipowners became main players in the transportation of human cargoes.
+They used a businesslike and profitable 'triangular' route between the Lancashire Port, the shores of Africa, colonised islands of the Caribbean and the then somewhat disunited States of America.